Chayapol-c/Chayapol-c/README.md

 ## Nice to see you

-Hi, I'm Chayapol or you can call me kp.
-I'm third year student studying in Software Engineering at Kasetsart University in Bangkok, Thailand.
+Senior software and knowledge engineering student from Kasetsart University interested in web application development, especially frontend development.
+I want to learn new knowledge and improve myself.

 ## Language and tools